 In doing so the individual assumes certain personal legal liabilities and hence it is a position that is not taken lightly.
 For example, if a company fails to pay all of its the relevant corporate taxes and/or fails to act in good faith then the local authorities may chose to take legal action, civil and/or criminal against both the company as well as the legal representative directly.

-To be appointed as the legal representative the person must be a local national or a foreign national with the legal right to live and work in the country.
+Generally speaking, the person must be a local national or a foreign national with the legal right to live and work in the country.

 While we encourage our clients to appoint someone within their business to fulfill this role, sometimes this isn’t possible due to the specified position requirements; as such Biz Latin Hub can offer this service by appointing a suitably experienced and trusted senior lawyer to act as a Legal Rep for the client.